 If one can master the craft of painting and converting miniatures then the way is open to do more than ride the time defying wave of appreciation and actually add to the kit’s value.
 A well painted model is worth more than a unpainted one.

-With the caveat that a bad paint job and assembly will tend to reduce the value of a kit when resold, a really good paint job can multiply its value considerably.
+A really good paint job can multiply the value of a kit considerably, with the caveat that a bad paint job and assembly will tend to reduce the value when resold.
 Certain persons even make a trade out of the added value from painting miniatures, as I do myself.

 These aspects of appreciation and adding value are not really present at all, or to the same extent, in board games and computer game equivalents.